codegaze/codegaze.github.io/_posts/2016-01-11-a-bem-advice.md

 }
 {% endhighlight %}

-IYou will write more but you will now what you are doing the next time you or someone else opens your SASS files.
+Now you will know what you are doing the next time you or someone else opens your SASS files.

 Cheers!